Zuzzuc/Battlefield-1942-installer/README.md

 # Battlefield-1942-installer

+# The backend server will no longer be maintained and as such this script will no longer work

 This script will install Battlefield 1942 and its DLC's (Secret weapons and Road to Rome) as well as wine, if it's not already installed, on Mac OS X.

 ## How to use